 With three children and a lot of experience with toys, I am here to show you the best open-ended toys for kids.

-As a mom of three, I’ve had a chance to see what one-year-olds love AND what the four-year-olds still play with!
+As a mom of three, I’ve had a chance to see what one-year-olds love and what five and eight-year-olds still play with!

 Children can use the same toy in many different ways for years.

 Now that right there is gold.
-We want our toys to grow WITH our children as they explore new ways to play.
-You can find an entire list of toys broken down by category here.
+We want our toys to grow WITH our children as they explore new play methods.

 - Exploratory – Encourages exploration.
 Does this roll?
 Stack?
 Attach?
 How can I make these two pieces fit together?
 Do they even go together?